152 mm howitzer M1909

 The 152 mm howitzer M1909 (152-мм гаубица обр.
-1909 г.) was a Russian Empire 152.4 mm (6 inch) howitzer.
-Developed by the French arms manufacturer Schneider et Cie it saw service throughout World War I.
+1909 г.) was a Russian 152.4 mm (6 inch) howitzer.
+Developed by the French arms manufacturer Schneider et Cie, it saw service throughout World War I.

-Initially it was classified as fortress howitzer (Russian: kryepostnaya gaubitsa), compared to the lighter Schneider design, 152 mm howitzer M1910, which was adopted as a field howitzer.
+Initially, it was classified as fortress howitzer (Russian: kryepostnaya gaubitsa), compared to the lighter Schneider design, 152 mm howitzer M1910, which was adopted as a field howitzer.
 However, during World War I it started to be used as a field howitzer as well.
 It was later developed by the Soviet Union into the 152 mm howitzer M1909/30 which saw service throughout the Great Patriotic War.